dreamportdev/Osdev-Notes/Memory_Management/Paging.md

 phys#0x123456 = virt#0xffff2345235
 ```

-This mapping, in x86 architectures, is achieved trhough the usage of several hierarchical tables each item in one level is pointing to the next level table.
+This mapping, in x86 architectures, is achieved through the usage of several hierarchical tables each item in one level is pointing to the next level table.
 A virtual address is a composition of entry number for each level of the tables.
-So for example assume that we have 3 levels, and 32 bits a address:
+So for example assume that we have 3 levels, and 32 bits a address assuming address translation used in the picture above:

 ```
-virtaddress = 0xff880120
+virtaddress = 0x2f880120
 ```

 Now we know that the bits:

-* 0 to 10 are the offset
+* 0 to 5 are the offset
+* 6 to 13 are the page table entry
-* 11 to 21 are the page table entry
+* 14 to 21 are the page directory level 1 entry
-* 20 to 32 are the page directory entry
+* 21 to 31 are the page directory level 2 entry

 We can translate the abbove address to:
-* Offset:  0x120 bytes into page
+* Offset:  0x20 bytes into page
-* Page Table entry: number 0x80 (it points to the memory page)
+* Page Table entry: number 0x4 (it points to the memory page)
-* Page Dir entry: 0x3FE (it points to a page table)
+* Page Dir 1 entry: 0x20 (it points to a page table)
+* Page Dir 2 entry: 0xBE (it points to a page dir 1)

+Be aware that the exampe above is referred just to an imaginary address translation mechanism.
 In this section we will see the X86_64 paging.

 ## Paging in Long Mode